[WHO WE ARE]

 After graduating from university, Tomone worked at a Japanese non-profit organization for 8 years where she managed grant making programs for Japanese NPOs and philanthropic projects cooperating with Japanese and international corporations and foundations.
 Tomone was also engaged in several activities regarding global health and human security issues.
 She has three children.
 She is a founding member of DFP.

-Kenji Tanaka, Board Member, Diamonds for Peace (Japan)
+Kenji Tanaka, Board Member

 Certified Tax Accountant